NN4Neurosim/nn4n/README.md

 ## Models
 ### CTRNN
-We implemented the standard continuour-time RNN (CTRNN).
+The implementation of standard continuour-time RNN (CTRNN).
 This implementation also supports adding Excitator-Inhibitory contraints proposed in [Training Excitatory-Inhibitory Recurrent Neural Networks for Cognitive Tasks: A Simple and Flexible Framework](https://doi.org/10.1371/journal.pcbi.1004792) by Song et al. 2016.

 - [Docs](./docs/CTRNN.md)
 - [Examples](./examples/CTRNN.ipynb)

 ## Structures
-The detailed structure (e.g. whether its modular or hierarchical etc.) of any standard 3-layer RNN (as shown below) can be specified using masks.
-We provided easy implementations of a few RNN structures, that will generate HiddenLayer masks and its corresponding InputLayer/OutputLayer masks based on a few parameters.
+The detailed structure (e.g. whether its modular or hierarchical etc.) of any standard 3-layer RNN (as shown below) can be specified using masks in our `model` module implementation.
+Easy implementations of a few RNN structures is included in the `structure` module.

 <p align="center"><img src="./img/RNN_structure.png" width="400"></p>